 Standard Apple warranty

-Apple's standard warranty provides similar coverage to statutory consumer law - ie that a device will be repaired, replaced or refunded if it's not doing what it's supposed to - but for a shorter period: just one year (or two years, for the Apple Watch Edition).
+Apple's standard warranty provides similar coverage to statutory consumer law - ie that a device will be repaired, replaced or refunded if it's not doing what it's supposed to - but for a shorter period: just one year.

 However, in our experience it is easier to make a claim under the warranty if you are still covered than to invoke consumer law.
 The law expects you to demonstrate that a device is defective or does not conform to the contract of sale, but Apple will frequently offer a replacement with relatively few questions asked if their Geniuses cannot fix the problem and the warranty is still running.